megaease/easeprobe/docs/Deployment.md

 - **Standalone Deployment** - run EaseProbe as a systemd service.
 - **Docker Deployment** - run EaseProbe as a container.
+- **Docker-Compose Deployment** - run EaseProbe as a docker-compose service which includes a Prometheus and a Grafana.
 - **Kubernetes Deployment** -  run EaseProbe as a kubernetes pod.
+- **Helm Deployment** - run EaseProbe as a kubernetes pod using helm.

 ## 2. Standalone Deployment